raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 If you have installed [Ride The Lightning](../../web-app.md), you can use the Loop submarine swap service directly from the RTL GUI:

-* Go the the navigation menu in the top left (if it's hidden, click on the hamburger symbol)
+* Go to the navigation menu in the top left (if it's hidden, click on the hamburger symbol)
 * Click on "Node Config"
 * Click on the "Services" tab
 * If it's disabled, click on "Enable Loop service"